-An osmotic fragility test is performed to diagnose two hereditary conditions: thalassemia and hereditary spherocytosis.
+An osmotic fragility test is used to diagnose two hereditary conditions: thalassemia and hereditary spherocytosis.

 Thalassemia causes your body to make an abnormal form of hemoglobin.
 Hemoglobin is the protein that allows red blood cells to carry oxygen.
 If you have thalassemia, your red blood cells are more likely to be destroyed.
 This can lead to anemia.

-Hereditary spherocytosis causes problems with the outer layer of your blood cells.
+Hereditary spherocytosis causes problems with the outer layer of your red blood cells, distorting their shape.
 This can also lead to anemia.

-To perform this test, you will give a blood sample.
+For an osmotic fragility test, you’ll need to give a blood sample.
 Your red blood cells will be tested to see how easily they break.
 If your red blood cells are more fragile than normal, the test is considered positive.

 Doctors may order osmotic fragility tests for infants with a family history of thalassemia or hereditary spherocytosis.
 This is a faster way to diagnose the disease rather than waiting for genetic tests.
-It also allows a doctor to identify patients with symptomatic disease instead of just those with a mutation.
+It also allows a doctor to identify patients who show symptoms of disease.
+Some people will have the genetic mutation but not show symptoms.

 - shortness of breath